scaleoutsean/solidbackup/README.md

 [10] By default, SolidBackup creates clones and keeps them around.
 That means, unless you change the script to make it work in batches and/or create new clones every time, a cluster with 1,000 volumes will have 1,000 clones lying around, and (thanks to 2x the amount of volumes) consume 2x as much SolidFire metadata space.
 So as-is, SolidBackup will consume 2x metadata space, 2x inactive volumes, and (during backup) 2x active volumes.
 SolidBackup could be changed to use less resources, but by default it doesn't because usually this won't be a problem.
 Incrased active volume connections are the easiest to address as backup commands can be executed in batches with only minor changes to SolidBackup script (to not run Ansible and let the admin run it just-in-time before each backup job).

 [11] If you can shutdown or suspend (freeze) your workloads when you initiate SolidSync on the Source volume, you'll get an application-consistent clone.
 But if you have 300 volumes, it may take 10 minutes for the last CopyVolume job to get dispatched.
 You could add another volume to each app, and dump (backup) app data to it, which would work fine with both Backup to S3 and SolidSync, but it would increase capacity utilization so E-Series iSCSI storage would be better for this "D2D" approach.
-For a live application without extra disks, if you can freeze it at 11:49:50 and initiate a SolidFire snapshot at 11:50:00, you can SolidSync it later (as long as your snapshot age is lower than the max set in SolidSync, and that figure can be changed.)
+For a live application without extra disks, if you can freeze it at 11:49:50 and initiate a SolidFire snapshot at 11:50:00, you can SolidSync it later (as long as your snapshot age is lower than the max set in SolidSync, and that figure can be changed).

 ## What's missing